A lazy, grey cat relaxes at home with its paw dangling over a ledge.

 There are many different species of cats, all ranging in size, color, and markings.
 Just as there are different species of cats, there are different kinds of cats.
 These can be classified in the following three categories: indoor cats, indoor-outdoor cats, and outdoor cats.

-Indoor cats live in homes and spend all of their time inside the house.
-Indoor-outdoor cats live in the house, but may roam the streets as well.
+Indoor cats live in homes and spend all their time inside.
+Indoor-outdoor cats live in the house but may roam the streets as well.
 Finally, there are outdoor cats, who live in nature and don’t have much interaction — if any at all — with humans.
 If you have an indoor cat, you undoubtedly love your little feline friend and have concern for their safety, so you might come to ask yourself, “Is pet insurance worth it for an indoor cat, and, if so, what does it cost?

 Health Risks for Indoor Cats

-Some health risks can occur for any cat, regardless if they are indoor, outdoor, or a little bit of both.
-Every pet has health risks that you as a pet owner have to try and avoid if you want your pet to live a long, happy, and healthy life.
+Some health risks can occur for any cat, regardless of if they are indoor, outdoor, or a little bit of both.
+Every pet has health risks that you, as an owner, must try and avoid if you want them to live a long, happy, and healthy life.
 This is one of the challenges of being a pet owner.
 The health risks of indoor cats include boredom, stress, obesity, feline urinary problems, anxiety, and exposure to toxins.

 Diagnosis and treatment of the various feline health conditions noted above can range in costs from hundreds to thousands of dollars, depending on the condition and response to treatment.
 These kinds of medical bills can really start to add up.